The Zoo: Early productions

 The Zoo ran for three weeks until the end of Litton's season, then transferred to the Haymarket Theatre on 28 June 1875, and closed on 10 July 1875.
 Its five-week run, between the two theatres, was not the hit that Trial by Jury had been, although Kurt Gänzl says that it "achieved a certain degree of success."
 There was a second production of The Zoo at the Philharmonic Theatre, Islington, from 2–30 October 1875, with Richard Temple (the future principal bass-baritone in the Savoy Operas) starring as the nobleman-in-disguise at the zoo, Thomas Brown.
 There it ran together with Offenbach's Les géorgiennes.

 Sullivan then prevented the opera from being produced, for several years, although other producers were interested in reviving it.
 Allen quotes a letter of 22 June 1877, in which the composer wrote in the third person, "Mr. Sullivan begs to inform Mr. Cowper that the 'Zoo' has not yet been published, nor will it until considerable alterations have been made."
 In a letter to his friend Alan Cole on 22 November 1877, he wrote, "They want to revive the 'Zoo' at the Strand.
 Will you rewrite it with me?"
 Both letters suggest that the composer was less than satisfied with what he had done in 1875.
 The final production of the piece during Sullivan's lifetime was at the Royalty Theatre from 14 April 1879 to 3 May 1879, with Lottie Venne as Eliza and W. S. Penley as Mr. Grinder.
 Sullivan is not known to have made any of the revisions he had contemplated in 1877.

 It was once believed that Sullivan had re-used the music of The Zoo in his later compositions.
 In 1927, Herbert Sullivan and Newman Flower wrote, "The Zoo was a trifle composed by Sullivan in 1875. ...
 It was never printed, and much of the music was used up again by the composer in his later Savoy operas."
-This statement turned out to be one of many misleading statements in Sullivan and Flower's book when the score of The Zoo was rediscovered.
-No re-use of music from The Zoo has been identified.
+This statement turned out to be one of many misleading statements in Sullivan and Flower's book: when the score of The Zoo was rediscovered, and since then, no re-use of music from The Zoo has been identified.